 2. Measures of LD on HapMap data

-This problem uses the HapMap Yoruban haplotype data on Chromosome 22, available from the class home page.
+This problem uses the HapMap Yoruban haplotype data on Chromosome 22.
 Each row is a SNP, with its name, location on the chromosome, and the value of this SNP on all HapMap Yoruban haplotypes.